-Back in the day, Homestead offered a WYSIWYG site builder and free hosting.
+Back in the day, a company called Homestead offered a WYSIWYG site builder and free hosting.
 But they eventually went the fully paid route.
 So if you wanted to keep your site.homestead.com website going – you needed to pay the monthly fee.
-While you were free to move your site if you didn’t want to become a paying customer, you couldn’t institute a 301 redirect to let the search engines know, leaving you with the choice to pay or start over from a search engine ranking perspective.
+While you were free to move your site if you didn’t want to become a paying customer, you couldn’t institute a 301 redirect to let the search engines know.
+So you end up having to choose between paying or having start over from a search engine rankings perspective.

 They can take over your subdomain

 Not every subdomain provider is reputable.
-“Your” website address actually belongs to them.
-If they want to delete your website and put something else (that *they* profit off of) in it’s place, they (usually) ensure they have every right to do so.
+“Your” website address belongs to them.
+If they want to delete your website and put something else (that they profit off of) in its place, they (usually) ensure they have every right to do so.

 They could get banned

-If a sub domain provider becomes a mecca for online web spam, the root domain as a whole could end up being removed from the Google index, taking your subdomain (and all the hard work you’ve done promoting it) with it.
+If a sub domain provider becomes a mecca for online web spam, the root domain as a whole could end up being removed from the Google index.
+If the root domain gets banned, then your subdomain (and all the hard work you’ve done promoting it) would be banned with it.

 “We absolutely do try to be granular, but I wanted to mention that if we see a very large fraction of sites on a specific freehost be spammy or low-quality, we do reserve the right to take action on the freehost as a whole.” – Matt Cutts, Principal Engineer at Google

-You may simply decide you want your own domain name
+You may simply decide you want to own your domain name

-So maybe you know you definitely want to eventually host your site on your own domain name but are using free subdomain hosting for the time being to save costs.
-The problem is that the five dollars per month you save now by not using a real host will end up costing you a lot more later when you have to either stay with the subdomain provider or face losing months or years worth of link building efforts if you decide to move.
+So maybe you know you want to host your site on a domain name you own in the long run but are using free subdomain hosting for the time being to save costs.
+The problem is that the five dollars per month you save now by not using a real host will end up costing you later.
+That “free” hosting means you have to either stay with the subdomain provider or face losing months or years worth of link building and promotion efforts if you decide to move.

-While Seth Godin may be able to survive all of the above without worrying about (or suffering from) the loss of almost 2 million links he’s built for his blog from a search engine perspective, the average person (me included) will not.
+Seth Godin may be able to survive all of the above without worrying about the loss of the 2 millions of links he’s built, but the average person (me included) will not.